Relation-Algebraic Verification of Disjoint-Set Forests: Introduction

 The contributions of this paper are: \begin{itemize} \item A simple relation-algebraic semantics of selective read and write in associative arrays. \item Verification of the correctness of disjoint-set forests in Kleene relation algebras.
 This includes path compression, path splitting, path halving and union-by-rank.
 Additional structure is assumed to deal with ranks, which are natural numbers. \item Constructive proof of a theorem of Kleene relation algebras (Theorem \ref{theorem.root}.\ref{theorem.root.point}) using an imperative program. \item Formalisation of the above and all other results in Isabelle/HOL. \end{itemize} Proofs of all results can be found in the Isabelle/HOL theory files available in the Archive of Formal Proofs \cite{Guttmann2020c}.
 The PDF version of this paper includes links to the respective theorems; click on occurrences of \tree{\afplogo} to follow these links.
 Appendix \ref{section.proofs} contains proofs for a sample of theorems.

-In Section \ref{section.related-work} we motivate the relation-algebraic approach and discuss related work and limitations.
+In Section \ref{section.motivation} we motivate the relation-algebraic approach.
 Section \ref{section.relations} introduces the algebraic framework for the remainder of this paper including relation algebras and Kleene algebras.
 We give a simple semantics of read and write access to associative arrays in Section \ref{section.arrays} and discuss basic properties.
 The semantics of disjoint-set forests is provided in Section \ref{section.disjoint-sets}.
 Forming the main part of this paper, Sections \ref{section.verification-init}--\ref{section.verification-union} describe our Isabelle/HOL verification of the total correctness of key operations on disjoint-set forests.
 Section \ref{section.verification-init} deals with initialising disjoint-set forests by applying the make-set operation to all elements.
 Section \ref{section.verification-find} covers the find-set operation and various path-compression techniques such as path splitting and path halving.
 Section \ref{section.verification-union} is concerned with the union-sets operation, in particular, using the union-by-rank strategy which involves working with natural numbers in a relational framework.
+In Section \ref{section.related-work} we discuss related work and limitations.